 During the week, some students choose to spend time n the dedicated student areas in the college, whether to socialize with one another or, in separate rooms, to read, study, and prepare assignments.
 Lockers are available for commuting students to store belongings and a community kitchen is available to all members of the community.

-The College Chaplain is the Rev. Jennifer Bourque.
-Jen is a pastoral resource to all members of the college community and particularly to students as they navigate the pathway of discerning a call to ministry.
+The College Chaplain is a pastoral resource to all members of the college community and particularly to students as they navigate the pathway of discerning a call to ministry.